Alentejo - Of Fish, Shrimp and Coriander

 • Salt and pepper to taste

 Heat white wine with a little salt.
-Add the mussels and cover, simmer over medium heat.
-Once the mussel shells have opened, separate the mussel meat from the shell.
-The bowls are then placed in a large pot.
+Add mussels and cover and simmer over medium heat.
+As soon as the mussel shells have opened, the mussel meat is separated from the shell.
+The peels are then placed in a large pot.
 The meat is set aside.
-Then add the remaining liquid to the large pot, add salt and pepper and boil it up.
-Once cooked, add shrimp and the frozen seafood.
-After about 7 minutes, or as soon as the shrimp turn pink, remove all seafood from the pot.
-Set aside ten shrimps.
-The rest is peeled.
-The bowls are returned to the pot and allowed to simmer for about 20 minutes.
+Then add the remaining liquid to the large pot, add salt and pepper and bring it to the boil.
+Once boiling, add shrimp and frozen seafood.
+After about 7 minutes, or when the shrimp turn pink, remove all seafood from the pot.
+Set aside ten shrimp.
+Peel the rest.
+Put the peels back in the pot and let the whole thing simmer for about 20 minutes.

 In a second saucepan, sauté the chopped garlic cloves, onions and half of the coriander leaves in olive oil until the onions are golden brown.
 In the meantime, break the bread into pieces and pour enough broth over it until it is covered.
 Leave it for 20 minutes.
 Then add the bread to the garlic, onion and coriander mixture.
 If necessary, add more broth.
 The mixture should be very moist.
 At low heat, mix everything until a mushy mass is formed.